Gympie Golf Course

 With gum trees that frame a cathedral green, we really liked the look of the 151-yard par 3 sixth hole.
 Menekse’s tee shot landed short of the right-side bunker and bounced over finishing on the middle of the green.
 Her 2 putt to the back right pin placement gave her a great three!

 Menekse fired another great tee shot down the right-side fairway of the uphill 358-yard par 4 eighth hole.
 Unfortunately, she pulled her next shot left into the greenside bunker short and was left with an impossible lie!

 The front nine finishes with a great uphill 151-yard par 3.
 Between clubs, Brendan advised that the hole plays long, which made club selection easier.
 He then proceeded to hit a great 8 iron to a difficult right pin placement.
 Brendan is a real solid ball striker, and both Menekse and I enjoyed watching his game.
 Inspired, I also hit an 8 iron.
 Unfortunately, it jumped off the back of the green long and I couldn’t get up and down to save par.

 Menekse had one of her better rounds and shot a beautiful 47.
-With a couple of three putts, and a nearly impossible lie on eight, she easily could have shaved a couple strokes off her score.
-Brendan finished even for round with 1 birdie and 1 bogey, the definition of consistency.
+With a couple of three-putts and a nearly impossible lie on eight, she easily could have shaved a couple of strokes off her score.
+Brendan finished even for the round with 1 birdie and 1 bogey, the definition of consistency.
 We enjoyed listening to that sound that a good ball striker makes.
-Harrison and I had a much more eventful round, and let’s just say we got our monies worth!
+Harrison and I had a much more eventful round, and let’s just say we got our money’s worth!